4dn-dcic/fish_omics_format/docs/source/rna_bio.rst

 Data Columns
 ------------
-Each row corresponds to data associated with an individual RNA Spot.
+As with all other RNA Spot Data tables in this format, each row corresponds to data associated with an individual RNA_Spot.

-The first column is always **RNA_Spot_ID**.
+The first column is always ``RNA_Spot_ID``.
 The order of the other columns is at user's discretion.
 The order of the rows is at user's discretion.